mediamonks/muban/docs/05-application.md

 ### Production bootstrapping

-The production version of the bootstrap file also exists of two sections.
+The production version of the bootstrap file also consists of two sections.
 The first one is the creation of a require context for all the blocks.
 The second part is the actual initialisation of Muban, compared to the development version this initialisation does not require any more configuration since everything is already bundled.